 Au Lac Institute is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act (CEC) of 2009 and Division 7.5 of Title 5 of the California Code of Regulations.
 CEC is governed by the Bureau for Private Postsecondary Education; information about the Bureau can be found at www.bppe.ca.gov.

-Au Lac Institute is approved to accept participants from federal and state unemployment programs such as Company tuition reimbursement, NOVA, TAA, Workers Compensation, Workforce Investment Act (WIA), and Employment Development Department (EDD).
+Au Lac Institute is approved to accept participants from federal and state unemployment programs such as company tuition reimbursement, NOVA, TAA, Workers Compensation, Workforce Investment Act (WIA), and Employment Development Department (EDD).

 ADMISSIONS PROCEDURES

 Application to Au Lac Institute is available in the class schedule and at the Admissions and Advising Office.
 Prospective students should fill out and submit an “Application for Admission” along with a $75 processing fee.
-Once the application is filed in the Admissions and Records Office and the individual is accepted, they may register for classes via telephone (Tel Register), Web (Web register), or fax, or in- person.
+Once the application is filed in the Admissions and Records Office and the individual is accepted, they may register for classes via telephone (Tel Register), Web (Web register), fax, or in- person.
 Students must pay the remaining course fees by cash, check, or credit card (Visa or MasterCard).

 ADMISSIONS POLICY